CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/index.md

 | row 1    | row 1    |
 | row 2    | row 2    |

+A **row** is a single record of this information which is grouped together, for instance, information about one person.

-A **column** stores properties of the data.
+Within a row, each **column** stores a property of that record.
 In the example of your phone's contact list, this would be name and number.
+Each row (or record) has a name and a number.
 What other properties does your address book store?
 Open your phone and take a look.

-A **row** is a single record of this information.

 | First Name | Surname | Mobile Number |
 | ---------- | ------- | ------------- |